How much does it cost to charge an electric car in the Netherlands in 2024?

 €0,35 - €0,54

-Prices for AC chargers between 12 to 23 kW have remained relatively the same.
+See how average price per kWh of AC chargers between 12 to 23 kW have changed over time:

 AC chargers between 12 to 23 kW